EPCCed/eidf-docs/docs/safe-haven-services/using-the-hpc-cluster.md

 ## Specifications

 The system is an HPE SuperDome Flex configured with 1152 hyper-threaded cores (576 physical cores) and 18TB of memory, of which 17TB is available to users.
-User home and project data direcories are on network mounted storage pods running the BeeGFS parallel filesystem.
-This storageis built in blocks of 768TB per pod.
+User home and project data directories are on network mounted storage pods running the BeeGFS parallel filesystem.
+This storage is built in blocks of 768TB per pod.
 Multiple pods are available in the TRE for use by the HPC system and the total storage available will vary depending on the project configuration.

 The HPC system runs Red Hat Enterprise Linux, which is not the same flavour of Linux as the Ubuntu distribution running on the desktop VMs.
 However, most jobs in the TRE run Python and R, and there are few issues moving between the two version of Linux.
 Use of virtual environments is strongly encouraged to ensure there are no differences between the desktop and HPC runtimes.